Agile Delivery Flow: 3 Steps to Deliver on Time Consistently

 Communication of blockers: ‘When I am stuck on a task, I announce this by …’

-Of course, after collecting these answers you should try to find patterns and align on actual agreements on how you want to work together - at least temporarily to try them out.
+After you have collected the answers, you should of course try to find patterns and agree on concrete agreements on how you want to work together in the future - at least temporarily as an experiment.

 A fun, creative alternative

-In case these retrospective ideas appear too “dry” for you, there is another retrospective idea that focuses on reflecting the quality of your team’s output (find fun 54 retrospective ideas here): The three little pigs retrospective.
+If these retrospective methods seem too “dry” to you, there is another retrospective method that focuses on reflecting on the quality of your team’s output ( find fun 54 retrospective ideas here) : The three little pigs retrospective.
 It is a simple alternative to start reflecting and improving your delivery based on the fairy tale of the three little pigs that built houses out of different materials:

 Open Feedback Questions